Hindu calendar: Festival calendar: Solar and Lunar dates

 Many holidays in the Hindu, Buddhist and Jaina traditions are based on the lunar cycles in the lunisolar timekeeping with foundations in the Hindu calendar system.
 A few holidays, however, are based on the solar cycle, such as the Vaisakhi, Pongal and those associated with Sankranti.
 The dates of the lunar cycle based festivals vary significantly on the Gregorian calendar and at times by several weeks.
 The solar cycle based ancient Hindu festivals almost always fall on the same Gregorian date every year and if they vary in an exceptional year, it is by one day.

 Regional variants

 The Hindu Calendar Reform Committee, appointed in 1952, identified more than thirty well-developed calendars, in use across different parts of India.

 Variants include the lunar emphasizing Vikrama, and the Shalivahana calendars, as well as the solar emphasizing Tamil calendar and Malayalam calendar.
 The two calendars most widely used today are the Vikrama calendar, which is in followed in western and northern India and Nepal, the Shalivahana Shaka calendar which is followed in the Deccan region of India (Comprising present day Indian states of Telangana, Andhra Pradesh, Karnataka, Maharashtra, and Goa).

-Lunar
+Lunisolar

 Calendars based on lunar cycle (lunar months in solar year, lunar phase for religious dates and new year):